NOAA-OWP/hydrovis/README.md

 # Developing new features

-The workflow for developing new features in Hydrovis is as follows:
+The workflow for developing new features in HydroVIS is as follows:

  - Create a new feature branch from the existing `uat` branch.
  - Copy relevant resources from the `Core` folder into the `Dev` folder and/or use the existing `Dev/main.tf` as a template for a new feature module.